In Memory of those killed in 1916

 10. Second Lieutenant Cyril Vernon Hadley disappeared on 3 July 1916 in the 1st Battle of the Somme and following persistent enquiries by his father was eventually declared killed in action.

 11. Second Lieutenant Philip Eric Edkins was wounded in the Battle for the Bazentine Ridge on 14 July 1916 and died of his injuries two days later on 16 July.
+This page has been updated to include details of Philip’s childhood in Southampton.

 12. CaptainThomas Sidney Wathes was killed on 19 July in the Battle of Fromelles in an operation that the Germans described as ‘operationally and tactically senseless’.
 His 2/6th Battalion of the Royal Warwicks Regiment was relieved on the night of the 19/20 July by the battalion of Lt.
 Docksey Stone (see following article) but tragically Docksey Stone was also killed shortly after in a raiding party in the same location.